 Available in electronic format on all major booksellers, including:

-Flourishing Through Spinoza is also part of the five-part Ideas Roadshow Collection, Conversations About Philosophy, Volume 2, which is available in both paperback and electronic format.
+Flourishing Through Spinoza is also part of the five-part Ideas Roadshow Collection, Conversations About Philosophy, Volume 2, which is available in hardcover, paperback and electronic format.